Martin Place is a popular pedestrian mall located in the heart of Sydney’s CBD and has often been referred to as the civic heart of the city.

-It is important to mention that initially, Martin Place referred to the section between Pitt Street and George Street.
+It is essential to mention that initially, Martin Place referred to the section between Pitt Street and George Street.
 It was opened in 1982 and named after one Sir James Martin who was once the Chief Justice of the Supreme Court of NSW.

-Visit the Cenotaph that was built in memory of the valiant ANZAC forces who gave their lives in the First World War, and take a few moments for silent contemplation.
+Visit the Cenotaph that was built in memory of the brave ANZAC forces who gave their lives in the First World War, and take a few moments for silent contemplation.
 Look out for the water fountain located on Pitt Street.
 The Lloyd Rees fountain is an iconic part of cinema history and featured in the movie blockbuster, the Matrix.

-Behind the water fountain is an amphitheatre which is built in such a way that it can be elevated to cater for performances and different acts.
+Behind the water fountain is an amphitheatre which was built in such a way that it can be elevated to cater for performances and different acts.
 Lastly, pass by the Commando Memorial that commemorates commandos who lost their lives in the Second World War.